 How to Mount S3 bucket on EC2 Linux Instance

-Follow the below steps to mount your S3 bucket to your Linux Instance.
+Steps to mount your S3 bucket to your Linux Instance

 We will perform the steps as a root user.
-You can also use sudo command if you are a normal user with sudo access.
-So lets get started.
+You can also use the sudo command if you are a normal user with sudo access.

-Step-1:- If you are using a new centos or ubuntu instance.
-Update the system.
+If you are using a new Centos or Ubuntu instance then update the system.

 -> For CentOS or Red Hat